 Pittsburgh Resident Pleads Guilty to Conspiracy and Health Care Fraud

-During her plea hearing, Wilson admitted that, at various times between 2011 and 2017, she was an employee of Moriarty Consultants, Inc. (MCI) and Everyday People Staffing, Inc. (EPS), two related entities operating in the home health care industry.
-The other entities were Activity Daily Living Services, Inc. (ADL) and Coordination Care, Inc. (CCI).
+During his plea hearing, Scoggins admitted that between 2011 and 2017 he was an employee of Moriarty Consultants, Inc. (MCI), one of four related entities operating in the home health care industry.
+The other three entities were Activity Daily Living Services, Inc. (ADL), Coordination Care, Inc. (CCI), and Everyday People Staffing, Inc. (EPS).
 MCI, ADL, and CCI were approved under the Pennsylvania Medicaid program to offer certain services to qualifying Medicaid recipients ("consumers"), including personal assistance services (PAS), service coordination, and non-medical transportation, among other services.
-Wilson admitted that she was responsible for claims processing and billing matters related to Pennsylvania Medicaid.
 Between in and around January 2011 and in and around April 2017, MCI, ADL, and CCI, collectively, received more than $87,000,000 in Medicaid payments based on claims submitted for these services, with PAS payments accounting for more than $80,000,000 of the total amount.

 The conspiracy and health care fraud charges each carry a maximum total sentence of not more than 10 years in prison, a fine of $250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-To date, a total of 16 defendants have been charged in connection with this investigation.
-Wilson is the sixth defendant to enter a guilty plea.
+To date, a total of sixteen defendants have been charged in connection with this investigation.
+Scoggins is the ninth defendant to enter a guilty plea.
 The remaining defendants are presumed innocent unless and until proven guilty.

 Assistant United States Attorneys Eric G. Olshan and Special Assistant United States Attorney Edward Song are prosecuting this case on behalf of the government.
 The Federal Bureau of Investigation, Pennsylvania Office of the Attorney General – Medicaid Fraud Control Unit, Internal Revenue Service – Criminal Investigation, U.S. Department of Health and Human Services – Office of Inspector General, and United States Postal Inspection Service conducted the investigation of the defendants.